MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **OExType** - The error type we get back when identity's sign-in dialog was dismissed.

-- **Tag** - Tells us at which step the user exits the AFO redemption process.
+- **Tag** - Tells us at which step the user exits the Activation for Office redemption process.
 Possible tags:
     - 0x0311380b    User dismissed identity's sign-in dialog from redemption dialog
     - 0x0311380c    Failed to auto-load an identity post user sign-in from redemption dialog
     - 0x03113810    Failed to load the account's demographic information (country code, language,     currency, trial offer, and marketing preferences)